Travel guide

 • You're traveling in a group of 3 or more people and want to share a connection

-• You have devices that don't support eSIM (laptops, cameras, older tablets)
+• You're carrying devices that don't support eSIM (laptops, cameras, old tablets)

-• You need to connect several of your own devices simultaneously (mobile + laptop + tablet)
+• You need to connect several of your own devices simultaneously (phone + laptop + tablet)

 • The destination has very fragmented coverage and you prefer to choose the optimal local operator

-If you're not sure if your mobile phone is eSIM compatible, check our complete guide to eSIM for travel, where we explain how to check on iOS and Android.
+If you're not sure if your phone is eSIM compatible, in our guide how to install an eSIM step-by-step we explain how to check it on iOS and Android before buying anything.

 Conclusion

 The comparison between eSIM and portable WiFi has a clear winner for most cases: eSIM is cheaper, more convenient, and more practical for individual travelers or couples.
-It eliminates rental logistics, takes up no pocket space, and doesn't rely on an additional battery.
+It eliminates rental logistics, doesn't take up pocket space, and doesn't rely on an additional battery.

-The good news is that both options are significantly cheaper than your usual operator's roaming.
-Whichever you choose, you'll benefit compared to using your Spanish plan's data abroad.
+The good news is that both options are significantly cheaper than roaming with your usual operator.
+Whatever your choice, you'll benefit compared to using your Spanish data plan abroad.

 Frequently asked questions about eSIM vs portable WiFi